MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-windows.md

 When managing devices in your organization, you want to create groups of settings that apply to different device groups.
 For example, you have several device groups.
 For GroupA, you want to assign a specific set of settings.
 For GroupB, you want to assign a different set of settings.
 You also want a simple view of the settings you can configure.

 You can complete this task using **Administrative Templates** in Microsoft Intune.
-The administrative templates include hundreds of settings that control features in Microsoft Edge version 77 and later, Internet Explorer, Microsoft Office programs, remote desktop, OneDrive, passwords and PINs, and more.
+The administrative templates include hundreds of settings that control features in Microsoft Edge version 77 and later, Internet Explorer, Microsoft Office programs, remote desktop, OneDrive, passwords, PINs, and more.
 These settings allow group administrators to manage group policies using the cloud.

 This feature applies to: